Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 The Realists, The Builders, The Experiencers

-Your Superpower: You live in the Form Body.
-You have high somatic fidelity.
+Your Superpower: You often lead through the Form Body.
+You tend to trust what is concrete, immediate, and testable.
 You understand the physical world, logistics, aesthetics, and the immediate “now.”
-You are the grounding rod.

 Your Archetypal Home: The Warrior (discipline/action) and the Guardian (protection/stability).